 Donor Advised Fund (DAF).
 As the fastest-growing charitable giving vehicle within the United States, the DAF can be funded with cash, securities, real estate, etc. You may be eligible to receive an immediate tax deduction in the year funding is completed and if funded with appreciated assets, you may avoid capital gains and thereby increase the giving capacity of the assets given.
 You can realize the tax benefits now, while directing the timing of the recommended grants to the ministries and charities of your choice at a later date if desired.
 In addition, anonymous giving is available with a DAF.
 To learn more about DAFs, click here.

 Qualified Charitable Distribution.
 If you are age 70½ or older, you can make a charitable distribution from your IRA to a qualified 501(c)(3) charity.
 A qualified charitable distribution (QCD) can be made directly from your IRA to a qualified public charity, and the distribution will not be treated as taxable income to the donor.
-In addition to helping you realize tax advantages, a charitable IRA distribution would satisfy your required minimum distribution (RMD) amount.
-If you are age 70½ or above, you are permitted to transfer up to $100,000 to charity tax-free each year, even if that amount is higher than your RMD.
+In addition to helping you realize tax advantages, a QCD would satisfy your required minimum distribution (RMD) amount.
+If you are age 70½ or older, you are permitted to transfer up to $100,000 directly to charity tax-free each year, even if that amount is higher than your RMD.

-If you would like assistance implementing some of these ideas or developing a year-end giving strategy specific to your situation, contact us at 866.621.1787.
+If you would like assistance implementing any of these ideas or developing a year-end giving strategy specific to your situation, contact us at 866.621.1787.